ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - API documentation must contain 7.
 - Implements 8. (hence takes part in 5.a, 6.b, 7 and 10 implicitly):
   - All inputs of the module must be read in the `ChimeraTK::ApplicationModule::mainLoopWrapper()` before the call to `mainLoop()`.
-  - The type of the read decided via `ChimeraTK::VariableNetworkNode::initialValueType()`, which implements 8.b.
+  - The type of the read is decided via `ChimeraTK::VariableNetworkNode::initialValueUpdateMode()`, which implements 8.b.

 ### ThreadedFanOut ###

 - Implement 3, implementation will be already covered by normal flag propagation
 - Needs to implement 9. (hence takes part in 5.a, 6, 7 and 10 implicitly):
   - structure the fan out's "mainLoop"-equivalent (`ThreadedFanOut::run()`) like this:
-    - read initial values (9.a via `ChimeraTK::VariableNetworkNode::initialValueType()`)
+    - read initial values (9.a via `ChimeraTK::VariableNetworkNode::initialValueUpdateMode()`)
     - begin loop
     - write outputs
     - read input